alem-platform/sprint-sql/sql-lt01/artist-sales/README.md

 | ------------- |
 | `artist-sales.sql` |

-For each artist find their best-selling album by total revenue.
+For each artist find their best-selling album by total revenue **AND THEN:**

 Show:
 - Artist name as it is